btyu/MAVEN-dataset/README.md

 For the descriptions of the added fields (upos, xpos, etc.), please refer to the Stanza doc.

 The label types of upos, xpos and deprel are listed in [label_types](/label_types).
-Note that the types are based on the annotation results on MAVEN, so they may not be the universal sets.
+Note that the types are based on the annotation results on MAVEN ([Code](statistics.ipynb)), so they may not be the universal sets.

 For the original MAVEN dataset, please refer to the original repo.